 Kevin Lubin (he/they) is a composer, instrumentalist, and silly goose from New York and now living in Cambridge, Massachusetts.
-They have a degree in harpsichord performance and composition from Adelphi University, where their klezmer opera Four Jewish Women Playing Mah Jongg was premiered.
+They have a master’s degree in music composition from the Longy School of Music and a bachelor’s in harpsichord performance from Adelphi University, where their klezmer opera Four Jewish Women Playing Mah Jongg was premiered.
 Other compositional highlights include composing only the most serious pieces of music for toy piano, kazoo, and squeaky pig toys.
-Kevin is also the harpsichordist and viola da gamba player of Long-Island based baroque ensemble "Four and Twenty Strings."
-In this role, they have curated riveting and educational concerts including those highlighting Jewish composers of the 17th century.
+Kevin is an avid lover of early music and has performed with a variety of historically-informed ensembles on harpsichord and viola da gamba.
+In these roles, they have curated riveting and educational concerts including those highlighting Jewish composers of the 17th century.
 Other passions include teaching lessons for a variety of instruments such as piano, ukulele, guitar, voice, and recorder.
-Kevin is particularly proud of the recently-published Just Keep Playing, a book of piano repertoire for beginner to intermediate students containing music written by historically marginalized composers.
+Kevin is particularly proud of the self-published Just Keep Playing, a book of piano repertoire for beginner to intermediate students containing music written by historically marginalized composers.
 This passion for teaching extends to holiday parties, where they often spend way too much time on preparing song sheets to lead holiday sing-a-longs while accompanying on the accordion.
 On a typical day, Kevin can be found brewing multiple cups of coffee, singing in Yiddish, and scheduling more rehearsals than they have time for.

 Artist Statement